alexfedorchuk/til/typescript/union-literals-narrowing.md

 `unknown`, on the other hand, is part of TypeScript's type system.
 It's wider than every other type, so it can't be assigned to anything.

+This means that `unknown` is a safe type, but any is not. `unknown` means "I don't know what this is", while `any` means "I don't care what this is".

 ### The Narrowest Type: `never`

 If `unknown` is the widest type in TypeScript, never is the narrowest.